 Dr. Brandon Canfield

 After receiving his bachelor’s degree from The Ohio State University, Dr. Canfield continued his studies at OSU earning his Doctor of Dental Surgery degree from The Ohio State University College of Dentistry.
 Dr. Canfield’s interest in sleep dentistry was brought on by his own suffering of sleep apnea that was relieved by wearing an oral appliance.
-Dr. Canfield is a member of both the American Academy of Sleep Medicine and the American Academy of Dental Sleep Medicine.
+Dr. Canfield is a member of the American Academy of Sleep Medicine and is a Diplomate of the American Board of Dental Sleep Medicine.

-Dr. Canfield is currently an Adjunct Assistant Professor of General Practice and Material Science at The Ohio State University College of Dentistry.
+Dr. Canfield is currently an Adjunct Assistant Professor in the Division of Restorative and Prosthetic Dentistry at The Ohio State University College of Dentistry.

 Dr. Collin Emerick

-Dr. Emerick is currently an Adjunct Assistant Professor of General Practice and Material Science at The Ohio State University College of Dentistry.
+Dr. Emerick is currently an Adjunct Assistant Professor in the Division of Restorative and Prosthetic Dentistry at The Ohio State University College of Dentistry.